mulsewm/rossmann-sales-forecasting/docs/PROJECT_REPORT.md

 ### Next Steps

-1. Deploy to production environment
+1. Deploy to production environment such as aws
 2. Monitor model performance
 3. Establish retraining pipeline
 4. Integrate with business systems